 It’s even worse if it’s a large capacity cooler.
 Coolers over 100 quarts in capacity simply shouldn’t be carried around, unless you’re the hulk and can do it comfortably with one hand.

 Imagine having to carry a full cooler from the car to the picnic area, your boat, or to the gym.
 If you’re carrying it to the gym, that’s a good enough warm-up.
 It gets even worse when you don’t have someone to help you go through the ordeal.

 YETI – An Elephant In The Room (When It Comes To Wheeled Coolers, That Is)

-That said, there are many cooler brands that have done something about the problem.
-Cooler brands like Coleman and Fatboy have come up with some great wheeled coolers to make it much easier to move your stuff from point A to point B (we have reviewed more wheeled coolers here).
+Actually, there are many cooler brands that have done something about the problem.
+Brands like Coleman, Fatboy and many others have come up with wheeled coolers to make it much easier to move your stuff from point A to point B.

 So they did what all entrepreneurs do when they don’t get what they want: they went out and made it.
 That is how Yeti was born and it has since never looked back.
 Today it is the industry standard for just about everything cooler.
 But it was still late to the wheeled cooler party.

 Well, the good people at Yeti finally decided to listen and they gave the fans what they wanted.
 Yeti made their very first wheeled cooler, the Yeti Tundra Haul.
 As you would expect from a brand like Yeti, they didn’t leave any stone unturned.